Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 ```

+Sets the time of generating the pdf document.

+**Remarks**

-Sets the time of generating the pdf document. if it is not be set, it will be the time of generating the pdf.
+if it is not be set, it will be the time of generating the pdf.

 **Parameters:**
 | Parameter | Type | Description |